ppetroski/python-rest-sample/README.md

 #### Todo

+* [ ] Filter situations for greater than, less than and between
+* [ ] Ability to walk join relationships
 * [ ] Interactive "/environment/build/docker.sh" script to push/pull image to/from docker registry for environment versioning
 * [ ] Ability to detect and execute new database migration scripts
 * [ ] Add friendly description to documentation along with required fields and lengths